 For the dry mix( flour, cornstarch and salt): I ended up using all purpose flour for mine, original recipe uses cake flour...
 I adjusted quantity of the flour and cornstarch a tiny bit and measured in cups as well( fluffing the flour, scooping(w/out packing), and leveling).
 You may be able to substitute some of the flour with matcha(green tea powder)... for a more traditional Japanese cheesecake flavor.

-For the flavorings: Lemon juice, peel, orange oil, can be substituted with orange juice, vanilla or other flavoring of choice.
+For the flavorings: Lemon juice, zest, orange oil, can be substituted with orange juice, vanilla or other flavoring of choice.

 Folding the egg whites into the cheese batter: You will need to thoroughly mix the beaten egg whites into the cheese batter, otherwise you will get a dense eggy bottom and the egg whites will be too airy on top if not fully incorporated... but caution needs to be taken when folding as you don't want to deflate the egg whites.
 A gentle and light hand needs to be applied.